devfire/agora-mls/README.md

 **A secure, distributed chat application using Messaging Layer Security (MLS) over UDP multicast**

-Agora MLS is a decentralized chat client that leverages the OpenMLS protocol to provide end-to-end encrypted group messaging over UDP multicast.
-Built with modern Rust async patterns and an actor-based architecture, it offers a secure foundation for distributed communication without relying on centralized servers.
+Agora MLS is a distributed chat application that leverages the OpenMLS protocol to provide end-to-end encrypted group messaging over UDP multicast.
+Built with modern Rust async patterns and an actor-based architecture, it offers a secure foundation for decentralized communication without relying on centralized servers.

 ---